dsj7419/python-learning-by-projects/09-object-oriented-programming/README.md

 In the next sections, we will delve deeper into encapsulation and abstraction, which are crucial for managing the data within our classes and for simplifying complex systems by modeling classes in a more user-friendly manner.

 ### 4. Encapsulation and Abstraction

+#### Practical Scenario: Bank Account

+Consider a `BankAccount` class.
+The balance of a bank account is a private attribute since we don't want it to be accessed directly and changed without proper checks.

+However, we provide public methods like `deposit(amount)` and `withdraw(amount)` that have logic to ensure no invalid operations occur (e.g., withdrawing more than the current balance).
+This ensures that the balance attribute is encapsulated and protected from unwanted changes.

 #### Understanding Encapsulation